-April 2022 • Capital markets • by Panagiotis Asimakopoulos, Christopher Breen and William Wright
+April 2022 • Rebooting UK capital markets post Brexit • by Panagiotis Asimakopoulos, Christopher Breen and William Wright

 This report outlines an ambitious blueprint for the future of UK banking and finance in three broad areas: rebooting domestic capital markets to enable the industry to better support the UK economy; improving the international competitiveness of the UK as an international financial centre; and mapping the potential role the UK could play in developing global cooperation and partnerships.

 New Financial is a social enterprise that relies on support from the industry to fund its work.
 To request a copy of the report, please click here.

 New Financial would like to thank Atlantic Council for partnering on this project at a critical time for the UK financial sector and enabling the reform required for the UK to continue to play a key role, in the international financial system.

 The banking and finance industry is one of the most successful industries in the UK.
 As a sector, it makes a huge direct contribution to the UK economy, plays a vital role in supporting the wider economy, and sits at the heart of the global economy as a dominant European and global financial centre.
 Brexit provides the UK with a rare opportunity – but also an imperative – to rethink its approach to the banking and finance industry.
 The current position is a good place to start, but faster coordinated action on taxation, regulation, and access to world-class talent is needed to ensure the UK remains well ahead of competitors.

 1. A good place to start: The banking and finance industry in the UK has a strong platform on which to build as it charts a new path.

 • A direct contribution: The sector employs 1.1 million people across the UK, accounts for 7% of UK gross value added, and generates more than 10% of all tax receipts.